COUM Transmissions: Move to London: 1973-1976

 The building of 10 Martello Street, London, where COUM established their studio in 1973.

 Following continual police harassment, P-Orridge and Tutti relocated to London, moving in to a squat and obtaining a basement studio in Hackney which they named the "Death Factory".
 After a brief correspondence, here P-Orridge met American novelist and poet William S. Burroughs (1914-1997), who later introduced him to the English/Canadian poet and artist Brion Gysin (1916-1986).
-Gysin would become a major influence upon P-Orridge's ideas and works and was h/er primary tutor in magic.
+Gysin would become a major influence upon P-Orridge's ideas and works and was his primary tutor in magic.
 1973 saw COUM take part in the Fluxshoe retrospective that toured Britain exhibiting the work of the Fluxus artists; it was organised by David Mayor, who befriended P-Orridge.
 At that year's Edinburgh Festival, they undertook their Marcel Duchamp-inspired Art Vandals piece at the Richard Demarco Gallery, in which they engaged guests in unconventional conversation, and spilled their food and drink on the floor.
 Exhibiting alongside the Viennese Actionists, they came under increasing influence from these Austrian performance artists, adopting their emphasis on using shock tactics to combat conventional morality.
 September 1973 saw them produce their first film, Wundatrek Tours, which documented a day out to Brighton, while throughout the year they sent postcards that they had designed to mail-art shows across the world.

 "COUM enable all kinds of people to discover their abilities to express ideas through different media.
 COUM believe that you don't NEED special training to produce and/or enjoy, worthwhile, significant and unique works.
 COUM demonstrate that there are NO boundaries in any form.
 It has NOT all been done before, and that which has can still bear valid re-interpretation.
 Thee [sic] possibilities remain endless."